bmsohwinc/my-cp/notes.md

     - Reverse a binary tree
         - recursive is easy
         - iterative is also easy -- just use a queue and swap left-right pointers
+    - Finding common ancestors in BST
+        - Remember, it is a **BST**
+        - Means, simply checking values of root, p, q and navigating down the tree will give the ancestor
     - check: link5
 6. Stack and Queue optimizations
     - Making `getMin()` run in O(1) time is a specific question in stacks